-Kids can get fussy in cars, period.
+Kids can get fussy in a hot car, period.
 Add some hot summer heat to that and it’s only a matter of time before kids start complaining.

 That’s where this article comes in.

 We’re sharing our tips and tricks on how to keep your baby cool in their car seat.
 Plus, we’ve listed additional information about overheating in a car seat and the dangers associated with it.

 10 Tips to Keep Your Baby Cool in the Car Seat

 1. Dress Your Baby Smartly

 If it’s TOO HOT for you, it’s going to be too hot for your baby.
 A hot car will be uncomfortable for anyone!

 Newborn babies can only sweat on their foreheads.
 For premature babies, they might not even sweat!

 A toddler will start sweating in their torso, neck, hands, and feet.
 Kids can easily overheat, that’s why it’s IMPORTANT to choose the right material to start off your car trip.